-Candidates Listed all existing PCs connecting to the network.
-You may assign a PC with IP address and MAC from this list.
+Candidates List all the connecting PCs on the network.
+You may assign specific PC with its IP address and MAC from the list.

 Edit One-to-One NAT (Network Address Translation)

 One-to-One NAT maps a specific private/local IP address to a global/public IP address.